chvonrohr/k8s-cicd/solution/README.md

 # note: only the images are used from docker, everything else is separate
 kubectl create namespace letsboot

-# hint: the rabbbitmq and mariadb setups we use on kubernetes are NOT the
+# hint: the rabbbitmq and postgres setups we use on kubernetes are NOT the
 # same as on docker, as we want clustering and management of statefull
 # sets which we don't have in docker

-# add bitnami for our rabbitmq and mariadb setups
+# add bitnami for our rabbitmq and postgres setups
 helm repo add bitnami https://charts.bitnami.com/bitnami

 # get statefullset of rabbitmq and run it
 helm install letsboot-queue --set replicaCount=3 bitnami/rabbitmq -n letsboot

-# get statefullset of mariadb and run it
+# get statefullset of postgres and run it
-helm install letsboot-database --set slave.replicas=3,db.name=letsboot,db.user=letsboot bitnami/mariadb -n letsboot
+helm install letsboot-database --set global.postgresql.postgresqlDatabase=letsboot,global.postgresql.postgresqlUsername=letsboot bitnami/postgresql -n letsboot

 # hint: we now use the passwords directly from the secrets
 #       which are set by the helm statefullsets